bvaughn/react-virtualized/docs/Table.md

 Table
 ---------------

-Table component with fixed headers and virtualized rows for improved performance with large data sets.
+Table component with fixed headers and windowed rows for improved performance with large data sets.
-This component expects explicit width, height, and padding parameters.
+This component expects explicit `width` and `height` parameters.
+`Table` content can scroll vertically but it is not meant to scroll horizontally.

 ### Prop Types
 | Property | Type | Required? | Description |